 " There is no substitute for the original "

 VIP exclusive - Our #1 BEST SELLER.
 HAVE NO SUBSTITUTE !!
 HEAVY Classic Original 3D Style.
 This is a must have piece by a Sicilian goldsmith who puts his signature spin on this Hypnotic pendant - Rendered in dimensional detail-(Trade Mark) Vinatge Symbol IMAGE Rare Sicilian Traditional Trinacria Symbol Pendant w/3D effect, w/fine detail provides sturdiness and durability.
 Sicilian gift emblem from the Sicilian flag , simply the finest, ensuring the piece will outlast their hollow counterparts.
 Trinacria amulet charm, Trinacria medal, Trinacria symbol of Sicily, Trinacria jewelry.
 This striking Italian pendant will be a constant reminder of your Sicilian heritage.
-Sterling Silver Shown above, Crafted In Sicily, Italy.
-Silver Price: $236.00 (includes s/h ) *Click image to purchase.
+Sterling Silver Shown above, Crafted In Sicily, Italy, pendant ONLY in Silver Price: $236.00 (includes s/h ) *Click image to purchase.

 History Of The Trinacria